EwubeE/Object-Oriented-and-Functional-Programming-with-Python/README.md

 ### Some features
-Create new daily and weekly habits
+- Create new daily and weekly habits
-Update existing habits
+- Update existing habits
-Delete habits
+- Delete habits
--Mark habits as completed
+- Mark habits as completed
--View all habits
+- View all habits
--Calculate current and longest streaks
+- Calculate current and longest streaks
--Identify the most completed habit
+- Identify the most completed habit
--Count daily and weekly habits
+- Count daily and weekly habits
--Generate habit summaries and analytics
+- Generate habit summaries and analytics
--Store habit data persistently using JSON
+- Store habit data persistently using JSON

 ### Some technologies
--Python 3
+- Python 3
--Object-Oriented Programming
+- Object-Oriented Programming
--Functional Programming
+- Functional Programming
--JSON
+- JSON
 -Pytest